Cat Ba Island: Vietnam’s Pristine Coastal Wilderness

 Cat Ba Island from Hanoi

-- By Train: Take a train from Hanoi to Hai Phong (2.5-3 hours), then transfer to a ferry or bus to Cat Ba Island
+• By Train: Take a train from Hanoi to Hai Phong (2.5-3 hours).

-- By Bus: Direct buses from Hanoi to Cat Ba are available and take about 3-3.5 hours
+• By Bus: Direct buses from Hanoi to Cat Ba are available and take about 3-3.5 hours.

-- By Car: Driving from Hanoi to Cat Ba takes about 2.5-3.5 hours via the Hanoi-Hai Phong highway
+• By Car: Driving from Hanoi to Cat Ba takes about 2.5-3.5 hours via the Hanoi-Hai Phong highway.

-- By Motorbike: The ride from Hanoi takes 4-6 hours, depending on traffic
+• By Motorbike: The ride from Hanoi takes 4-6 hours, depending on traffic.

-Cat Ba Island from Ha Long Bay
+Cat Ba Island from Ha Long Bay (40km)

-- By Ferry: Regular ferries run between Tuan Chau Island in Ha Long Bay and Cat Ba Island, taking around 1.5-2 hours
+• By Ferry: Regular ferries run between Tuan Chau Island in Ha Long Bay and Cat Ba Island, taking around 1.5-2 hours.

-- By Speedboat: Speedboats offer a faster journey from Ha Long Bay to Cat Ba, taking about 45-60 minutes
+• By Speedboat: Speedboats offer a faster journey from Ha Long Bay to Cat Ba, taking about 45-60 minutes.

-- By Cruise: Cruises from Ha Long Bay to Cat Ba offer a scenic multi-day experience
+• By Cruise: Cruises from Ha Long Bay to Cat Ba offer a scenic multi-day experience.

 Getting around Cat Ba

-- Motorbikes/bicycles (rentals available) - explore the island at your own pace (motorbikes 50,000-150,000vnd/day)
+• Motorbikes/bicycles (rentals available) - explore the island at your own pace (motorbikes 50,000-150,000vnd/day)

-- Taxis/electric buggies - convenient for short distances or shared rides
+• Taxis/electric buggies - convenient for short distances or shared rides

-- Public buses - connect Cat Ba Town with ports and National Park HQ (check with tourist info for schedules)
+• Public buses - connect Cat Ba Town with ports and National Park HQ (check with tourist info for schedules)

-- Boats - explore the coastline and outlying islands (tours from Ben Beo Port)
+• Boats - explore the coastline and outlying islands (tours from Ben Beo Port)

-What to do in Cat Ba island?
+What to do on Cat Ba island?

 Looking for things to do in Cat Ba Island?
 This beautiful destination has it all, from stunning landscapes and beaches to exciting outdoor activities.
 Discover the best experiences Cat Ba has to offer below.

-Trekking Cat Ba National Park
+1. Trekking Cat Ba National Park

 Cat Ba National Park has 32 species of mammals, including around 78 golden-headed langurs, one of the world's most endangered primates.
 Other common mammals here include macaques, deer, civets, and various squirrels like the giant black squirrel.